Moxie1776/wellpna/backend/README.md

 6. **Schema Imports:** All types, queries, and mutations must be imported into `src/schema.ts` to be included in the final schema.
 7. **Logging:** Use the logger utility (`src/utils/logger.ts`) instead of `console.log` or `console.error`.
 Available methods: `logger.info()`, `logger.debug()`, `logger.warn()`, `logger.error()`.

+## Testing

+Run `npm test` to execute the test suite using Vitest.
+Tests are configured to use real data for integration testing, ensuring comprehensive validation of GraphQL operations and database interactions.
+Only email services are mocked to avoid external dependencies.

+The test suite includes:

+- Authentication tests (`auth.test.ts`)
+- User management tests (`updateUser.test.ts`, `updateUserRole.test.ts`)
+- Utility function tests (`utils.spec.ts`)
+- Helper functions and setup/teardown scripts

 ## Building for Production

 Run `npm run build` to compile the TypeScript code and generate the GraphQL schema.
 The build artifacts will be stored in the `dist/` directory.